 What happens next?

-- Primary will acknowledge your complaint within 24 hours of receipt.
+- Primary will acknowledge your complaint in writing within 24 hours of receipt.

 - Primary will aim to resolve your complaint as quickly as possible.
 While most matters can be resolved quickly, more complex issues may take longer.

-- For complaints received from 5 October 2021 onwards we are required to provide you with a copy of the decision or outcome of the complaint to you (IDR Response) within 30 days of receiving the complaint.
+- We are required to provide you with a copy of the decision or outcome of the complaint to you (IDR Response) within 30 days of receiving the complaint.

 What happens if your complaint is not resolved?

-If you are a retail client and Primary has not resolved your complaint to your satisfaction within the time allowed, you may contact the external dispute resolution service which Primary is a member: Australian Financial Complaints Authority (AFCA).
-This service is free of charge to you.
+If you are a retail client and Primary has not resolved your complaint to your satisfaction, you may contact the external dispute resolution service which Primary is a member: Australian Financial Complaints Authority (AFCA) and lodge your complaint with them.
+AFCA provides fair and independent complaint resolution services that is free to complainants.

 You must complete Primary’s internal dispute resolution procedure before contacting AFCA.